Brazil 2026: 13 must-visit destinations, tips and ways to explore the country

 -

-Language: Portuguese (in some places Spanish is understood if spoken slowly and clearly).
+Language: Portuguese (in some places people understand Spanish if you speak slowly and clearly).

 -